PZ-Wiki-Modding/PZ-API-Docs/docs/source/scripts/item.rst

    Tags = base:egg;base:hasmetal,

-You can find a list of all tags on the `wiki <https://pz-wiki-modding.github.io/PZ-API-Docs/java/item_tags.html>`_.
-The wiki also provides a list of every items (per full type) associated to tags `here <https://pzwiki.net/wiki/Item_tag>`_.
+You can find a list of all tags on the `PZ API Doc <https://pz-wiki-modding.github.io/PZ-API-Docs/java/item_tags.html>`_.
+The pzwiki also provides a list of every items (per full type) associated to tags `here <https://pzwiki.net/wiki/Item_tag>`_.

 To create a custom tag, you have to first create its definition in your mod's `registries <https://pzwiki.net/wiki/Registries>`_.
 In the ``registries.lua`` file, define the following by renaming the various elements to fit your mod name, id etc: